Marcel and Rebecca | Edited by Steve N

 If you find out from your FOI request that inspections were done at more than 40mph, or that there was just one driver and data capture devices weren't used to replace a second person, this will help your claim.

-What the winter code says: The code refers to potholes as 'category 1 defects' (see p28) and sets out various requirements.
+What the winter code says: The code refers to potholes as 'category 1 defects' (see part 2.1.1 on page 23) and sets out various requirements.

 What it means: Potholes should be made safe within 24 hours of being identified or reported if, as the code says, there's an "immediate or imminent risk of damage to a third party's property or equipment".
 Permanent repairs should then happen, where needed, in 28 days.

-This also applies to potholes found on adjacent footways and cycle tracks the agency's responsible for - so cyclists may be able to claim in these cases.
-Whatever category Highways England gives a road, the repair timeframe above applies to all of them.
+This also applies to potholes found on adjacent footways and cycle tracks the agency's responsible for - so cyclists may be able to claim too if affected.
+Whatever category Highways England gives a road, the repair timeframe above applies.

 Claiming from Traffic Wales?